alexmorleyfinch/jsdi/README.md

 **J**ava**S**cript **D**ependancy-**I**njection

+If you are not familiar with dependency injection, we recommend you read up on it.
+We have a small document explaining the basics of DI, but you'd probably be better off learning it from somewhere properly rather than reading our [quick summary](/docs/BASICS_OF_DI.md).

 # But why

 ES6 introduced `import` and `export`, so Javascript doesn't actually _need_ dependency injection, but it's a good pattern to learn and use.
 It makes code more testable because you don't have to magically mock `import` statements, you just pass in mocked objects.